-FOREX-Yen slides after sources say BOJ leaning to holding key policy
+FOREX-Yen slides after sources say BoJ leaning to holding key policy

 The European Central Bank is expected to raise interest rates by 25 basis points on July 27, according to all economists in a Reuters poll, a slight majority of whom were now also expecting another hike in September.

-The pound resumed its slide versus the dollar and was last down 0.1% at $1.28580 GBP=D3, despite bouncing earlier in the session on data showing UK consumer spending was stronger than expected in June.
+The pound fell for a sixth day versus the dollar - its longest stretch of daily losses since last September - and was last down 0.2% at $1.28470 GBP=D3, despite bouncing earlier in the session on data showing UK consumer spending was stronger than expected in June.

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Ankur Banerjee in Singapore, editing by Angus MacSwan)
+(Reporting by Iain Withers; Additional reporting by Ankur Banerjee in Singapore; Editing by Angus MacSwan and David Holmes)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.